metalsmith/metalsmith/Readme.md

     $ metalsmith

-        Reading configuration from /path/to/metalsmith.json
+        Metalsmith · reading configuration from: /path/to/metalsmith.json
-        Successfully built to /path/to/build
+        Metalsmith · successfully built to: /path/to/build

 ## API